A.

 Occasional rain between September and April, hardly any snow.

-Turkey’s climate shows similarities throughout the country between April-May and September-
+Turkey’s climate shows similarities throughout the country between April-May and September-November in each region.

 Clothing